Last Updated on April 30, 2022

+A sprain is an injury that occurs to ligaments causing stretching or tearing of ligaments.
+Ligaments are fibrous structures that join two bones across the joints.
+For example, ankle ligaments connect tibia and fibula bones to the talus and calcaneum across the ankle joint.
 Sprain originates from French word espriandre which means to wring.
-A sprain is an injury which occurs to ligaments.
-Ligaments are structures that join two bones across the joints.
-For example ankle ligaments connect tibia and fibula bones to the talus and calcaneum across the ankle joint.

-A sprain occurs due to sudden overstretching of ligaments.
+It occurs due to sudden overstretching of ligaments.
 This may occur when a sudden uncontrolled movement occurs in the joint such as twisting of the ankle or outstretching of the wrist in an effort to protect oneself from fall.
-The force of injury cause ligaments to stretch beyond their normal limits which result in the tear of the ligaments.
+The force of injury causes ligaments to stretch beyond their normal limits which results in the tear of the ligaments.

 Degrees of sprain varies from minor stretching to complete tear depending upon the degree of insult.

 The first degree is only a minor tear or stretch of a ligament.
 There is the microscopic tearing of some fibers.

 This kind of sprain is very common and almost everybody has felt it at some time.
 This injury results in minimal tenderness & swelling and is associated with minimal impairment of function.